Patrons : Joanna Lumley, Peter Egan, William Gaunt, Pollyanna Pickering, Lorraine Chase

-Our patrons are the actress and animal rights campaigner Joanna Lumley, William Gaunt - actor and Alexandra's colleague from "The Champions", Pollyanna Pickering - the renowned wild life artist, actor Peter Egan who also runs the dog charity "All Dogs Matter", and Alexandra's friend of many years, actress Lorraine Chase.
+Our patrons are the actress and animal rights campaigner Joanna Lumley, William Gaunt - actor and Alexandra's colleague from "The Champions", Pollyanna Pickering - the renowned wild life artist, actor Peter Egan, and Alexandra's friend of many years, actress Lorraine Chase.
 We are also honoured to have Sue Jameson as our President.

-To look after so many animals and birds the Sanctuary has the support of five trustees - Allan Sims, John Williams, Cheryl Tofield-Cook, Di Humphries and Gillian Harris - and the un-stinting help of over sixty volunteers of all ages, who between them cover every day, of every week, of every year in all weathers, and without whom the Sanctuary certainly could not operate.
+To look after so many animals and birds the Sanctuary has the support of four trustees - Allan Sims, John Williams, Cheryl Tofield-Cook, and Di Humphries - and the un-stinting help of over sixty volunteers of all ages, who between them cover every day, of every week, of every year in all weathers, and without whom the Sanctuary certainly could not operate.

-We hope you enjoy your visit here, that you'll like the photos of our lovely animals, especially the one here of Alexandra and "Hutch" and the work we do for them here at the Sanctuary, and that you'll come back often.
-The Trustees
+We hope you enjoy your visit here, that you'll like the photos of our lovely animals and the work we do for them here at the Sanctuary, and that you'll come back often.